jnmarshan/jnmarshan.github.io/research.md

 ### [Unlucky and scarred: long-term consequences of labor market entry condition in Indonesia](https://jnmarshan.github.io/docs/chapter03_v1.pdf)
 Abstract:
 This paper provides empirical evidence of the long-term consequences of labor market entrance conditions using Indonesian data.
 I exploit the fact that since the Asian Financial Crisis hit in 1997/1998, Indonesia suffered a spike in the unemployment rate that prolonged for almost a decade.
 I collect and harmonize a long series of Indonesian labor market surveys (SAKERNAS) spanning over 30 years to construct a pseudo-panel cohort of new labor market entrants from 1990 to 2019.
 Following Kahn (2010) and Oreopoulos et al. (2012), I exploit exogenous temporal variation of the unemployment rate at the national level and province level to test the existence of scarring effects.
-To deal with endogenous migration issues for the province-level specification, I constructed a migration-weighted unemployment rate (Schwandt and von Wachter, 2019) based on his-torical inter-province migration patterns from the Population Census.
+To deal with endogenous migration issues for the province-level specification, I constructed a migration-weighted unemployment rate (Schwandt and von Wachter, 2019) based on historical inter-province migration patterns from the Population Census.
 I find evidence of a scarring effect where a 1 percentage point increase in the unemployment rate at the year of labor market entrance causes about 15% loss in probability to be employed full-time and about 26% potential monthly income loss.
 The negative effects of the unemployment rate in the initial year on employment and income linger up to 11 years after entering the labor market.
 I find women and men share similar burdens in terms of negative employment effects, but larger negative income effects for women.

 ### [Mother education and children’s well-being: evidence from four Pacific countries](https://jnmarshan.github.io/docs/Draft_Mother education pacific_JMDP.pdf)
 _Co-author: [Dyah Pritadrajati](https://crawford.anu.edu.au/people/phd/dyah-pritadrajati)_